What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Use IAM Policies:

-AWS IAM (Identity and Access Management) enables you to authorize the policies that specify user accounts, groups, or roles that can have access to the AWS resources.
+AWS IAM (Identity and Access Management) enables you to authorize the policies that specify user accounts, groups, or roles that can access the AWS resources.

 When creating IAM policies, it’s essential to be as granular as possible, granting only the permissions necessary for users to perform their specific tasks.
 Don’t utilize very relaxing rules that give wide purchases to AWS resources.